wlmeng11/ee367project/README.md

 ## Field II
 This project utilizes the Field II ultrasound simulation library.
-The Linux version is bundled in this repository for convenience.
-If you are using another operating system, please download and install the appropriate version of Field II from [here](https://field-ii.dk/?./downloading_8_20.html).
+Please download and install the appropriate version of Field II from [here](https://field-ii.dk/?./downloading_8_20.html).

 To install the library, you will have to add the Field II subdirectory to your MATLAB path.
 You can do this by right-clicking the Field II subdirectory in MATLAB's file explorer, and then choosing *Add to Path -> Selected Folders*.